Occhiali: Pasha of Algiers

 In March 1568, the vice-regency of Algiers fell vacant, and upon the recommendation of Piyale Pasha, Sultan Selim II appointed Uluj Ali to become the Pasha and Beylerbey of Algiers, the most powerful of the increasingly autonomous Ottoman eyalets in North Africa, which were governed by the corsair-admirals appointed by the Sultan.
 In October 1569 he turned upon the Hafsid Sultan Moulay Ahmad of Tunis, who had been restored to his throne by Spain.
 Marching overland with an army of some 5000, he quickly sent Hamid and his forces fleeing and made himself ruler of Tunis.
 Hamid found refuge in the Spanish fort at La Goulette outside Tunis.

 In July 1570, while ostensibly en route to Constantinople to ask the Sultan for more ships and men in order to evict the Spaniards from all of North Africa, Uluj Ali encountered five Maltese galleys, commanded by Francisco de Sant Clement, then the captain-general of the Order's galleys, near Cape Passaro in Sicily and captured four of them in the action of 1570.
 (Sant Clement escaped, but on returning to Malta was condemned, strangled and his body put in a sack and dumped into the harbor.)
 This victory caused Uluj to change his mind and return to Algiers in order to celebrate.
 There, in early 1571, he was faced with a mutiny of the janissaries who demanded overdue pay.
 He decided to put to sea, leaving the mutinous soldiers to take their pay from anyone they could find and rob.
 Having learned of the presence of a large Ottoman fleet at Coron in the Morea, he decided to join it.
 It was the fleet commanded by Müezzinzade Ali Pasha that was to meet disaster at Lepanto a few months later.

+the remaining Muslims of southern Spain, whether those who remained faithful to their religion or those who outwardly converted to Christianity, to prepare to revolt against Spanish rule.
+They wrote to Kilic Ali seeking aid and support.
+They set a date for declaring the revolution on the Day of the Synod of Saints (November 1).
+Kilic Ali Pasha assembled a great army of 14,000 men of riflemen, along with sixty thousand Algerian mujahideen, from kilic Ali pasha resolved to send new reinforcements to the Muslims of Andalusia, and managed to land four thousand Algerian mujahideen during October of that year, including riflemen, and a large quantity of ammunition.
+Some of the veteran Ottoman mujahideen also died, to serve as cadres in managing the battles.
+In the following year, 1570, the Algerians sent new reinforcements of men and weapons to aid the Andalusian revolt.
+Kilij Ali Pasha wanted to go himself to lead the jihad there.
+However, the widespread news of the Christian fleets gathering and preparing for a decisive battle against the Muslims, and the Sultan's order for him to prepare to participate in this great epic, forced him to remain in Algiers, awaiting developments.